Design 101

 Furniture retailers offer thousands of dining tables in different colors, sizes, and styles.
 This huge selection means there’s a perfect dining table for everyone.
 Our handy dining tables buying guide will help you pick the right furniture for your home.

-Dining tables come in a broad range of sizes, including:
+Standard dining tables come in a broad range of sizes, including:

 60”: A 60” rectangular dining table can seat four to six people.
 By contrast, a 60” round dining table seats up to eight.